kbseah/phyloblitz/README.md

 **Rapid SSU rRNA marker gene screening of long read metagenomes.**

-Note: This tool is still under development.
-We appreciate any bug reports or feedback, please [create an issue on GitHub](https://github.com/kbseah/phyloblitz/issues/new).
+Note: This tool is still under development and the interface may change without warning.
+We appreciate any bug reports or feedback; please [create an issue on GitHub](https://github.com/kbseah/phyloblitz/issues/new).
 Please understand that, because of limited resources, we cannot guarantee a quick response.